 Ingredients

-- Whole wheat flour - A bit of whole wheat flour adds a nutty, complex taste.
+Whole wheat flour - A bit of whole wheat flour adds a nutty, complex taste.
 It does absorb a bit of extra moisture, which creates a fairly thick dough.
-If you don't have whole wheat flour, feel free to replace it with the same amount of all purpose flour (or gluten free).
+If you don't have whole wheat flour, feel free to replace it with the same amount of all purpose flour.

 Instructions

-- Place a rack in the middle of the oven.
-Preheat to 375 degrees Fahrenheit (190 degrees Centigrade, Gas Mark 5).
-Line a 9 x 13 pan with parchment paper, extending the paper over the sides to use as a handle for lifting the bars out of the pan after baking.
+- Preheat to 375 degrees Fahrenheit (190 degrees Centigrade, Gas Mark 5).
+Line a 9 x 13 pan with parchment paper.

 - To the bowl of a stand mixer fitted with the paddle attachment, add the eggs and brown sugar.
 Beat until airy, light and creamy, 2-3 minutes.